NTTDATA-DACH/viewnode/README.md

-# kubectl-viewnode
+# viewnode
-The `kubectl-viewnode` shows nodes with their pods and containers.
+The `viewnode` shows nodes with their pods and containers.
 It is very useful when you need to monitor multiple resources such as nodes, pods or containers in a dynamic environment like a CI/CD platform.

 ```
-The kubectl-viewnode shows nodes with their pods and containers.
+The viewnode shows nodes with their pods and containers.
-You can find the source code and usage documentation at GitHub: https://github.com/NTTDATA-EMEA/kubectl-viewnode.
+You can find the source code and usage documentation at GitHub: https://github.com/NTTDATA-EMEA/viewnode.

 Usage:
-  kubectl-viewnode [flags]
+  viewnode [flags]
-  kubectl-viewnode [command]
+  viewnode [command]

 Available Commands:
   help        Help about any command